-Over this reporting period, the Academy Trust received a General Annual Grant of £5,281k which is the primary mechanism for funding the schools objectives.
-Despite our GAG carry forward from last year being £315k our additional income from other sources allowed us to spend £5,909k on the academies primary educational operational expenditure (£5,063k of which came from GAG).
+Over this reporting period, the Academy Trust received a General Annual Grant of £5,239k which is the primary mechanism for funding the schools objectives.
+Despite our GAG carry forward from last year being £315k our additional income from other sources allowed us to spend £5,891k on the academies primary educational operational expenditure (£5,162k of which came from GAG).
+A transfer of £340k from GAG was completed in this period to support capital investements.

 The income relating to pupil premium remained at the same rate as the prior reporting period at £935 per eligible pupil.
-The specific interventions relating to Pupil Premium are highlighted earlier in this report, however the expenditure relating to these exceeds the income received.
+The specific interventions relating to Pupil Premium are highlighted earlier in this report, however, the expenditure relating to these exceeds the income received.
 The expenditure is supplemented by GAG as some interventions support a wider student population than just those who are identified as warranting pupil premium intervention.

 The fund to support developing schools across the Jurassic Coast Teaching Schools Alliance (JCTSA), remains in place this year as the project continues.
 Similarly our role as a School Games Organiser continues therefore the Sports Partnership and Games fund remains.
-The school was successful in bidding as the lead school for a Character Education grant from the DfE last reporting period which has been accounted for appropriately.
-The value of the grant which runs from April 2015 - March